NirantK/nirantk.github.io/content/drafts/work-meaning.md

 +++
 title = "What does WORK mean?" date = 2021-12-27T00:09:00+05:30
-description = "The many Avatars of Work" tags = ["career", "niranting"] toc = true show_reading_time = true draft = true
+description = "What the fuck is work?" tags = ["career", "niranting"] toc = true show_reading_time = true draft = true
 +++

-Achieving without looking like you're trying to achieve is actually much harder.
+I began writing this post as a rebuttal to Sajith Pai's 'Work as Play' in his [Shower Thoughts](https://sajithpai.com/venture-capital-startups/shower-thoughts/)[1].
+It evoked quite an emotional response from me, quite similar to how I see sprezzatura: a form of deceit on behalf of the professional, and unfair expectation to have societally.

+But I realized that my emotional friction with the post has a more interesting dimension to it.
+This essay is about the not that often asked question:

+> "What does WORK mean?"

+I searched a bit and didn't really come across a philosophical answer to this which was not tainted by the capitalism vs socialist wars.
+Here, I am attempting to think about a personal understanding about the meaning, the role, WORK plays in our lives.

+Work as Flow/Joy

+I've come across some really good writing and thinking on the topic.
+The most memorable of last 5 years is perhaps Shyam Sankar's The Case Against Work Life Balance [2]

 Work as Ethic
 Work as Duty
 Work as Survival

 Work as Play

+Achieving without looking like you're trying to achieve is actually much harder.

 Appendix
 ---

-This post is a continuation of Sajith Pai's 'Work as Play' in his [Shower Thoughts](https://sajithpai.com/venture-capital-startups/shower-thoughts/).
-Here is an excerpt from the post:
+This post is a continuation of

 > An alternate framework to ‘shower thoughts’, and one I have often used is that **high performance workers dont see the work they do as ‘work’**, i.e., something that needs to be dealt with for 5-6 hours and then moved on from.
 Instead they see work as play.
 The find it easy and enjoyable.
 This is what is referred to the in the saying “Choose a job you love and you will never have to work a day in your life.” (source unknown)